What can I eat on a Keto Diet?

 - Processed and Cured Meats – Sausage, ham, bacon, pepperoni, salami.
 Almost all have higher fat content but they also often contain additives, chemicals and may include sneaky sugar.
 Make sure to buy carefully, read labels, and don’t make them your protein choice for every meal.

 - Bone broth – Save the bones from your meats and toss them in a crock pot to make your own bone broth.
-High in minerals and a good source of the kinds of protein that encourage a healthy gut, along with great skin and hair.
+High in the kinds of protein that encourage a healthy gut, along with great skin and hair.
 Many people find that bone broth helps with the symptoms of keto flu.
 If you are not in a place to make your own bone broth, then buy the highest quality that fits your budget such as those from The Osso Good Company.

 Two great sources of quality meat – Advertisements.